MissMeriel/differentiable-envs/PROGRESSNOTES.md

 6. take the derivative of the loss, with respect to object position
 7. gradient ascent on loss, see if I can make the network do worse

 Mesh from [NREC ag project](https://www.nrec.ri.cmu.edu/solutions/agriculture/other-agriculture-projects/human-detection-and-tracking.html)

+from my first project at nrec, creating a big offroad person dataset

+this is a scene without any people, so I wanted to insert one

+Used a pretty slow structure from motion library to turn it into a mesh, hoping one day I could do something like this

 cruft